-Recognise tauira who express the values of Pink Shirt Day.
-We've created a certificate to make it super easy.
-Just download and print it!
+Recognise your Pink Shirt Day champions!
+Who embodies the Pink Shirt Day values?
+Is there someone who went the extra mile in their advocacy or fundraising efforts?
+We've created a certificate to make it super easy!
+Just download and print it from our resources page.